About Us

 HOW WE WORK

 We work alongside landowners in Benton, Linn, Marion, Polk, and Lane Counties to create innovative conservation options to protect wildlife habitat, water quality, and recreational resources.
 Greenbelt Land Trust acquires land through purchase, conservation easements, and occasionally through donations.
-4,000 acres of critically important lands are currently under permanent protection by the Trust, and are being managed to build resilient water systems, enhance habitat for wildlife, and create productive natural ecosystems.
+Over 5,700 acres of critically important lands are currently under permanent protection by the Trust, and are being managed to build resilient water systems, enhance habitat for wildlife, and create productive natural ecosystems.

 Learn more about conservation easements, stewardship, and events to connect people to nature.